Seven Dividend-paying Defense Stocks Serving the U.S. Army and Shareholders

 Chart courtesy of www.stockcharts.com

 MAG Aerospace and L3Harris Technologies provide enhanced intelligence, surveillance and reconnaissance (ISR) aircraft to support the Army’s Theater Level High-Altitude Expeditionary Next Airborne ISR Radar (ATHENA-R) program.
 The ATHENA-R aircraft, converted Bombardier Global Express 6500s with ISR mission capabilities, will support U.S. Army missions in the U.S. Indo-Pacific Command area.
-Designed to close the gap between the Army’s medium- and high-altitude ISR aircraft fleet, the ATHENA-R provides longer range, greater endurance, more capacity for bigger payloads and standoff ranges, as well as leading-edge sensor technology.
+Designed to close the gap between the Army’s medium- and high-altitude ISR aircraft fleet, the ATHENA-R provides longer range, greater endurance and more capacity for bigger payloads and standoff ranges, as well as leading-edge sensor technology.

 Seven Dividend-paying Defense Stocks Serving the U.S. Army: Leidos Holdings